sql-js/sql.js/README.md

 There are no C bindings or node-gyp compilation here, sql.js is a simple JavaScript file, that can be used like any traditional JavaScript library.
 If you are building a native application in JavaScript (using Electron for instance), or are working in node.js, you will likely prefer to use [a native binding of SQLite to JavaScript](https://www.npmjs.com/package/sqlite3).

-SQLite is public domain, sql.js is MIT licensed.
+SQLite is public domain, sqleet.js and sql.js is MIT licensed.

 sqleet.js predates WebAssembly, and thus started as an [asm.js](https://en.wikipedia.org/wiki/Asm.js) project.
 It still supports asm.js for backwards compatibility.